 MOVE IT OR LOSE IT

-What’s unique about this deck is it’s not your standard, stagnant deck.
-It has several moving parts – 22 motors, in fact – that enhance the deck’s overall environment for its users.
+What’s unique about this deck is it’s not your standard, static deck.
+It has several moving parts – 22 motors, in fact – that enhance the environment it creates.
 For example, this project features a five-zone louvred roof which opens and closes, letting in sunlight or completely blocking it off.
-The deck also includes five double-screen slash vinyl sunshades.
-The screens come down whatever distance you want, whether it’s two feet to provide partial coverage, or all the way to completely block out the sun.
+No fewer than five double-screen slash vinyl sunshades come down to whatever extent you desire, whether it’s two feet to provide partial coverage, or all the way to completely block out the sun.

 There’s nothing like cooking outside in an all-granite outdoor kitchen.
-No one wants to keep trotting back and forth from inside the house to outside to feed their guests.
+No one wants to keep trotting back and forth from inside to feed their guests.
 The granite countertops are like works of art, with black and white swirls surrounding a built-in barbecue grill and fridge.
-Mere steps away from the station are seating for eight.
+Mere steps away from the cooking station are comfortable seats for eight.

 GREAT DECKS THINK A-LIGHT

-Windeck uses in-lite lighting for all their projects, and there’s no shortage of it in this deck.
-There are surface lights in the inlays, puck lights in the louvred roofs, and even lights in the stairs!
+Windeck uses in-lite lighting for all their projects, and there’s plenty of it here: surface lights in the inlays, puck lights in the louvred roofs, and even lights built into the stairs!
 All the in-lite lighting products are controlled via a wireless Bluetooth hub on a home automation system.
-Infrared heaters are also available for warming things up during spring and fall.
+Infrared heaters are also ready to warm things up during spring and fall.

 PASS THE REMOTE

-Having a TV out in the open on a deck can be a bit strange, but that’s why Windeck installed the TV to remain hidden inside the deck until summoned.
-To the unsuspecting eye, the area looks like a spot to open down drinks or food, but, via the home automation system, the TV literally rises to the occasion with the bush of a button.
-It also swivels around so you can watch your favourite show from the comfort of the living area or the hot tub.
+A TV out in the open on a deck can look a bit strange—that’s why Windeck installed a TV that remains concealed inside the deck until summoned.
+To the unsuspecting eye, the area looks like a spot to [open down] drinks or food, but, via the home automation system, the TV literally rises to the occasion with the bush of a button.
+It swivels so you can watch from the living area or from the hot tub.

-The fire and fire-related features are showstopping inclusions on this deck.
-The customer requested the fiery-looking orange swirls on printed glass – that were jet-inked and baked on – to run from one end of the deck to the other.
-There is also a fireplace and firepit to add elegance and warmth during those chillier summer evenings.
+The fire and fire-related features are the showstoppers on this deck.
+The customer wanted the fiery orange swirls to run from one end of the deck to the other.
+These were ink-jet printed on the glass and baked on permanently.
+There are also a fireplace and a firepit to add elegance and warmth during those chillier summer evenings.

 SOMEDAY YOUR PRINTS WILL COME

-The deck’s most unique feature included nearly 400 square feet of completely custom, permanent full-colour ceramic frit imagery, with graphic flow-through at panel edges.
-The project included 10 panels weighing over 2,500 pounds, with the largest panel weighing in at nearly 500 pounds.
+The deck’s most unique feature: nearly 400 square feet of completely custom, permanent, full-colour, ceramic frit imagery, with graphic flow-through at panel edges.
+The project included 10 panels weighing over a ton in total, with the largest panel weighing in at nearly 500 pounds.
 Ceramic frit is applied to the glass at 36 million particles per second, yielding photo-realistic 720-dpi imagery.